Josh Jung Player Props: Rangers vs. Orioles

 - Jung hit .204 with four doubles, a triple, five home runs and four walks.

-- Jung got a hit in 57.7% of his 26 games last year, with at least two hits in 15.4% of those contests.
+- Jung got a hit in 57.7% of his 26 games last season, with at least two hits in 15.4% of those contests.

-- Jung drove in a run in nine of 26 games last season (34.6%), including three occasions when he drove in multiple runs (11.5%).
-He had three or more RBIs in one game.
+- In nine of 26 games last year (34.6%), Jung drove in a run, and three of those games (11.5%) included two or more RBIs.
+He had three or more RBIs in one contest.

-- In eight of 26 games last season he touched home plate, including multiple runs once.
+- He crossed home in eight of 26 games a year ago (30.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.